NewNetSuite 2026.1 — What's new

 That disconnect is where things fall apart.
 A sales rep closes a deal over email, then has to manually log the interaction in NetSuite.
 A support agent resolves an issue in Outlook, and the customer record in NetSuite never reflects it.
 An AP clerk gets a vendor invoice by email and has to download, switch tabs, and upload it to the right record.

 Integrating Outlook with NetSuite eliminates the gap between communication and record-keeping.
 Emails get attached to the right customer, vendor, or transaction records.
-Contacts stay synchronized.
+Calendar events stay visible on the right accounts.
 And your team stops wasting time switching between applications to do what should be a single action.

 Email Logging to NetSuite Records: The core of any Outlook-NetSuite integration is attaching emails to the records they relate to.
 When a rep receives an email from a customer, they can log it directly to the customer record, sales order, case, or opportunity in NetSuite.
 The full email -- body, attachments, and metadata -- becomes part of the NetSuite record history.
 No copy-pasting.
 No forwarding to a shared inbox.